Moral Injury new

 BOOK EARLY – Limited to 24 places

-– Join Ros Townsend on Tues 14th January via Zoom (our November date sold out quickly).
-Once booked you’ll receive email confirmation; we’ll send your Zoom link the day before the event.
+Live Online Training – next available date: Thurs 1st May.
+Join Ros Townsend live online via Zoom for this illuminating training day – once booked you’ll immediately receive email confirmation and then you’ll receive the Zoom link the day before the event.
 What you will learn >

 Can’t make this date?
 Register your interest below